gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 - NFR-8: The `ANTHROPIC_API_KEY`, `CLERK_SECRET_KEY`, `DATABASE_URL`, and `REDIS_URL` environment variables shall only be accessible in server-side code.
 They shall not be prefixed with `NEXT_PUBLIC_` and shall not appear in any client bundle.
 - NFR-9: Every API route that performs a write operation shall verify the Clerk session token before executing any business logic.
 A missing or invalid session shall return 401 before any database interaction occurs.
 - NFR-10: Every API route that reads or modifies a user-owned resource (CatchLog, HatchReport) shall verify that the requesting user's Clerk ID matches the resource's `user_id` field.
 Mismatches shall return 403.
 - NFR-11: All database queries involving user data shall include a `where: { user_id: clerkUserId }` clause.
-It is not acceptable to fetch all records of a type and filter in application code — the scope restriction must occur at the database query level.
+It is not acceptable to fetch all records of a type and filter in application code, the scope restriction must occur at the database query level.
 - NFR-12: Photo uploads shall be validated for file type (JPEG, PNG, WEBP only) and size (maximum 10 MB) before being passed to object storage.
 Unsupported file types shall return a 400 error with a descriptive message.

 ### Software Quality Attributes

 - **Maintainability:** All external API interaction is isolated to dedicated modules in `lib/`.
 No USGS or OpenWeatherMap fetch calls shall appear outside `lib/usgs.ts` and `lib/weather.ts` respectively.
 This ensures that changes to external API behavior require changes in one place only.
 - **Testability:** `lib/` modules shall be written with dependency injection or functional composition patterns that allow test doubles to substitute for real API calls.
 No module in `lib/` shall make a network call in its module scope (top-level await); all network calls occur inside exported functions.
-- **Reliability:** The cron job shall be idempotent — running it twice in the same hour shall not duplicate StreamReading records.
+- **Reliability:** The cron job shall be idempotent in that running it twice in the same hour shall not duplicate StreamReading records.
 Duplicate prevention shall be enforced by checking for an existing reading at the same `reading_timestamp` before inserting.
 - **Usability:** The application shall be fully navigable on a mobile viewport (minimum 375px width).
 All interactive elements shall meet WCAG 2.1 AA touch target size requirements. shadcn/ui components are built on Radix UI primitives which meet accessibility requirements by default.
 - **Portability:** The application depends on Vercel-specific features (Cron, serverless functions).
 If hosting migration is required in the future, the cron functionality would need to be replaced with an equivalent (e.g., GitHub Actions scheduled workflow calling a self-hosted endpoint).
 This dependency is accepted and documented.